wsoussi/CubeMig/README.md

-# ContMigration-VT1: Container Migration with CRIU and Kubernetes
+# CubeMig: Container Migration with CRIU and Kubernetes

 A comprehensive container migration platform that enables live migration of Kubernetes pods between clusters using CRIU (Checkpoint/Restore in Userspace) technology.
 The system includes automated threat detection, forensic analysis, and AI-powered security assessments.